-What is sacrilege?
 What does it mean to be sacrilegious?Question: "What is sacrilege?
 What does it mean to be sacrilegious?"

 Answer: Sacrilege is irreverence toward a sacred person, place, or thing.
 Sacrilege occurs when someone purposefully misuses a consecrated object, desecrates a hallowed place, or speaks in an irreverent manner of something related to God or religion.
 The word has Latin roots: sacer (“sacred”) and legere (“to steal”).
 At first the term sacrilege likely referred to acts of grave robbers who desecrated tombs but has come to refer to any “stealing” of sacredness from a religious place, object, or person.

 King Belshazzar of Babylon committed sacrilege at a banquet when “he gave orders to bring in the gold and silver goblets that . . . had [been] taken from the temple in Jerusalem, so that the king and his nobles, his wives and his concubines might drink from them.
 So they brought in the gold goblets that had been taken from the temple of God in Jerusalem, and . . . as they drank the wine, they praised the gods of gold and silver, of bronze, iron, wood and stone” (Daniel 5:3–4).
 This was one of the last acts of Belshazzar, for he was killed that very night (verse 30).